miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 ~~~
 Figure 25: Archive Timestamp Input

-The RFC 3161 `messageImprint` value of the archive timestamp is calculated from the hash value of the Archive Timestamp Input.
+The {{!RFC3161}} `messageImprint` value of the archive timestamp is calculated from the hash value of the Archive Timestamp Input.

 The archive timestamp protects the accumulated long-term validation state existing at the time of archive timestamp generation.